Daniel Pinchbeck: Works and activities

 In August 2013, Pinchbeck became the host of Mind Shift, a new talk show, filmed in New York City, produced by Gaiam TV.

 Pinchbeck's How Soon Is Now?
 (2017) explores the idea that the ecological crisis is a rite of passage or initiation for humanity collectively, forcing us to reach the next level of our consciousness as a species.
 The book outlines the changes to our technical infrastructure - agriculture, energy, industry - and our social, political, and economic system that Pinchbeck believes necessary to avoid the worst consequences of global warming and species extinction.

-On October 22, 2017, Pinchbeck published a lengthy essay on Facebook that responded to accusations that he is a sexual predator that emerged through the #metoo movement.
-Pinchbeck conceded to many of the things he was accused of and sought to explain them in terms of his childhood traumas.

 Appearances and interviews

 In a 1973 article about the Wacky Packs parodies of consumer packaging, seven-year-old Pinchbeck told a reporter for New York Magazine, "I think they're bringing out the truth about foods."

 On 14 December 2006, Pinchbeck appeared on the television program The Colbert Report to discuss his book, 2012: The Return of Quetzalcoatl.

 Pinchbeck was featured in the 2006 video Entheogen: Awakening the Divine Within, a documentary about rediscovering an enchanted cosmos in the modern world.

 Pinchbeck was also featured in the 2008 video 2012: Science or Superstition, a documentary describing how much of what we are hearing is science and how much is superstition.

-He interviewed Alejandro Jodorowsky for the German/French art television network Arte in a very personal discussion, spending a night together in France, continuing the interview in different locations like in a park and in a hotel.
+He interviewed Alejandro Jodorowsky for the German/French art television network Arte (Durch die Nacht mit ...) in a very personal discussion, spending a night together in France, continuing the interview in different locations like in a park and in a hotel.

 Pinchbeck appears in the documentary film 2012: Time for Change, directed by João G. Amorim, which was released in October 2010.

 He also appeared in the documentary film Electronic Awakening, directed by AC Johner, released in 2011.

 Pinchbeck appeared on The Joe Rogan Experience podcast, recorded on 8 September 2011.

+Sexual Misconduct Admissions

+In a Facebook post on October 22, 2017, Pinchbeck admitted to behavior he described as “sexually fixated, creepy, predatory.”
+In this post, he wrote that he had engaged in "pushing for sex without listening to why she was hesitant; seeking sexual contact with volunteers in an organization that I helped to start; the use of substances [drugs] as tools of seduction; being incredibly insensitive and tone-deaf to women’s wants and needs; making unwanted advances; focusing on much younger women."